canonical/github-runner-operator/docs/reference/token-scopes.md

 - Metadata: read
 - Pull requests: read

-## Personal access token scope
+## Personal access token scopes

-To use this charm for GitHub repositories, the following scopes should be selected:

-- `repo`
+### Organizational Runners

 To use this charm for GitHub organisations, the following scopes should be selected:

 - `repo`
 - `admin:org`

+### Repository Runners

+To use this charm for GitHub repositories, the following scopes should be selected:

+- `repo`